 What is a callous?

 Callouses are a thickening of the stratum corneum – the very outer layer of the skin.
-Thickening of the corneum is one adaptive change research has shown to occur when the skin is subjected to repeated low level frictional forces.
+Thickening of the corneum is one adaptive change research has shown to occur when the skin is subjected to repeated low level shear distortions.
 I go into further detail in this post.

 Do callouses protect against blisters?